-We have mentioned elsewhere some instances where the law imposes obligations and constraints upon landlords.
+We have mentioned earlier some instances where the law imposes obligations and constraints upon landlords.
 The following information is intended to offer you a summary on how the law affects your responsibility to take care of your property and its contents in order to ensure the safety of all who might happen to be there whether tenants or visitors.
 This information on safety is for your guidance but is not exhaustive and should not be relied upon as legal advice.
 It does not limit your responsibility to your tenant.

 Please note that you should speak to your insurer to make sure you have adequate cover in relation to the death or injury of an occupier or anyone else who might be in the vicinity of your property.
+We can explain the protection available if you take out landlord's buildings and contents insurance.